 Step Four: Open both eyelids as you swing the flashlight beam back to the left eye.
 This time, you will only look into the right eye.
 Assess the right pupil response.
 This is an assessment of the indirect or consensual light response of the right eye.

 Acute compression of CN III is the most serious problem and pupillary dilation or loss of reactivity is the most important change.
-When CN III compression occurs, the pupil on the side of the lesion will become dilated and less reactive (loses its ability to constrict to light).
+When CN III compression occurs, the pupil on the side of the lesion will usually become dilated and less reactive first (loses its ability to constrict to light).
 If the mass increases in size, the pupil on the other side may also become dilated and less reactive/non-reactive.
 This is a catastrophic finding and indicates herniation of the brain.

-- When pupillary dilation or loss of reactivity occurs as a result of CN III compression, both direct and indirect light reflex response is impaired in the same eye (e.g., the right pupil is dilated and non-reactive to light shone into either the right or left eye).
+- When pupillary dilation or loss of reactivity occurs as a result of CN III compression, both direct and indirect (consensual) light reflex response is impaired in the same eye (e.g., the right pupil is dilated and non-reactive to light shone into either the right or left eye).

-- If direct light reflex is lost but indirect light reflex is preserved, true CN III compression is less likley.
+- If direct light reflex is lost but indirect light reflex is preserved, true CN III compression is less likely.
 This suggests an afferent defect is affecting the side with the loss of direct response.

 Example: the pupillary reflex is absent in the right eye when light is shone into the right eye, but the right pupil constricts in response to light directed into the left eye.
-This suggests a problem with the sensory input to the right eye (called an afferent defect).
-Diabetes, vascular conditions or eye diseases may cause afferent defects.

 In consious patients, eye movement is assessed by having the patient follow an object into the vertical, horizontal and diagonal directions.
 The object should be 2 or more feet away from the patient (make the movement slow and large to allow time to focus).